 Rules for TOU Customer Choice

 - You’ll need to fill out the election form to notify InnPower Corporation that you want to switch.
 The form is intended to be as simple as possible in terms of the information that you need to provide.
 You should have a recent electricity bill on hand when filling out the form, as you will need your utility account number.
-For help to find the account number and other parts of the electricity bill, see sample TOU and Tiered bills on the Ontario Energy Board’s website at www.oeb.ca/choice.
+For help to find the account number and other parts of the electricity bill, see sample TOU, ULO and Tiered bills on the Ontario Energy Board’s website at www.oeb.ca/choice.

 - Within 10 business days of receiving your election form, InnPower Corporation must tell you if your election form can’t be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).

-- Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged under your requested price plan.
+- Because a switch in prices can only take effect at the beginning of a billing period, it can take some time between the day you provide your election form and the day you actually start getting charged under your requested price plan.
 Between the time that you submit your election form and the time that your choice takes effect, you will continue to pay pricing under your old price plan.